 - Allow User Activity

 - Exclude from Trending

 - Admin: Title and Date

-- Public Form: Title, Date and Description + required custom fields
+- Public Form: Title, Date, and Description + any custom fields marked as required

 Title & Date